Author: Jeff Bacon

 Why Filing Speed Matters

-This is the single most important practical point: Oklahoma child support generally cannot be modified retroactively earlier than the date of the motion to modify.
-If you lost your job two months ago and have not filed, the old support number is still accruing — and may be collectible as arrears later even if your income is gone.
+This is the most important practical point.
+Oklahoma child support generally cannot be changed back to a date before the motion to modify.
+Lost your job two months ago and have not filed?
+The old support number is still building.
+It may be collectible as arrears later, even if your income is gone.

-The takeaway: file promptly when circumstances change.
-Even if the situation later resolves, the motion preserves the option.
+The takeaway: file fast when circumstances change.
+Even if things later resolve, the motion preserves the option.

 What Modification Cases Look Like